 6. Leftover Pancakes and Reheating

-Want to learn how to make pancakes from scratch taste just as good leftover?
+Want to learn how to make pancakes from scratch taste just as good even the next day?
 Freeze leftover pancakes in airtight plastic bags.
-Reheat pancakes in a toaster, toaster oven or regular oven at 350 degrees for 5 to 10 minutes.
+Reheat pancakes in a toaster, toaster oven, or regular oven at 350 degrees for 5 to 10 minutes.
 If using the oven, first place the pancakes in a single layer on a foil-lined baking sheet.

 Make Pancakes From Scratch With This Easy Recipe